Closing Bell: Boxing black box simulations in the resource theory of contextuality: Introduction

 As a preliminary observation, note that the set $\EMP(S)$ of empirical models, or possible behaviours, of any given box $S$ is a convex set.
 In other words, it is closed under probabilistic mixtures: for any two conceivable behaviours, a mixture of them is also a behaviour.
 Operationally, one can think that whoever prepares the single-use copies of the black box does so by first throwing a (biased) coin and then preparing it to behave according to one or the other.
 Moreover, any behaviour transformation that is induced by a procedure preserves convex combinations.
 We may thus restrict attention, in answering question \eqref{q:proc}, to functions $\fdec{F}{\EMP(S)}{\EMP(T)}$ with this property.

 Past this initial hurdle, we get to the crux of our characterisation.
-The short summary is that \eqref{q:proc} is answered by reducing it back to \eqref{q:ncmodel}.
+The short summary is that \eqref{q:proc} is answered by reducing it back to a question closely related to \eqref{q:ncmodel}.
 This is achieved by representing behaviour transformations as behaviours themselves.
-Modulo a few details, this goes as follows.
+Modulo a few details, it goes as follows.
 For any boxes $S$ and $T$, we build a new box of (function) type, $[S,T]$.
-Its possible behaviours, the empirical models in $\EMP([S,T])$, represent convex-combination-preserving transformations $\EMP(S) \to \EMP(T)$.
-And those empirical models turn out to be non-contextual precisely when these transformations are realisable as procedures $S \to T$.
+Its possible behaviours, the empirical models in $\EMP([S,T])$, induce convex-combination-preserving transformations $\EMP(S) \to \EMP(T)$.
+Those transformations turn out to be realisable as procedures $S \to T$ precisely when they are induced by non-contextual empirical models.

 In order to make this work, however, we need a refinement of our notion of box.
 It consists of an added specification that restricts the allowed behaviours of the box, somewhat akin to a type or class invariant in programming.
 One may think of it as a contracted promise that comes attached to the box interface and which any behaviour must fulfil.
 Concretely, this is given as a \stress{predicate}, implemented as a two-valued experiment to which the allowed behaviours are pledged to always return the outcome $1$.
 In terms familiar in the quantum foundations and information literature, the behaviours must be perfect strategies for a given (non-local or contextual) game.
 So, the construction of the box $[S,T]$ also involves specifying such a predicate, $g_{S,T}$.